hlavacs/ViennaEntityComponentSystem/README.md

       //, ...
     >;

-Furthermore, components of entities are stored in tables, one table for each entity type.
+Furthermore, components of entities are stored in tables, one table for each entity type (and tag combination).
 Tables are organized in segments, each segment is able to store *N = 2^L* rows of component data.
 For each entity type you can define *N* in a map:

     using MyTableSizeMap = vtll::type_list<
       vtll::type_list< MyEntityTypeNode, vtll::value_list< 1<<15 > >